kshedden/workshops/dair3/design/design.md

 - There is much deep and fundamental work in the [philosophy of science](https://en.wikipedia.org/wiki/Philosophy_of_science).
-  We will only cover this topic briefly and superficially here, in favor of more pragmatic topics.
+  Our focus is on more pragmatic topics, so we only cover this topic briefly here.

   - For those interested, here is a readable account of the work of the very influential philosopher of science